Mitsuyo Maeda

-Otávio Mitsuyo Maeda (Note: /pt/) (born Mitsuyo Maeda [前田 光世]; November 18, 1878 – November 28, 1941) was a Japanese and Brazilian judōka, catch wrestler, and prizefighter who is considered one of the fathers of Brazilian Jiu-jitsu.
-He was commonly known by the nickname Conde Koma (Spanish and Portuguese for "Count Combat").
+Otávio Maeda (Note: /pt/) (born Mitsuyo Maeda [前田 光世]; November 18, 1878 – November 28, 1941) was a Japanese and Brazilian judōka, catch wrestler, and prizefighter who is considered one of the fathers of Brazilian Jiu-jitsu.
+He was commonly known by the nickname Conde Koma.

 Maeda was the head of the second generation of Kodokan judōka, and was integral to the martial art's expansion into the United States during the 1900's.
 Along with Soshihiro Satake, he pioneered judo in Brazil, the United Kingdom, and other countries during the following decades, eventually becoming a naturalized Brazilian citizen and a promoter of Japanese immigration to Brazil.

 Maeda was fundamental to the development of Brazilian jiu-jitsu, including through his teaching of Carlos Gracie and others of the Gracie family.
 His accomplishments led to him being called the "toughest man who ever lived".

 Biography

 Maeda was born in Funazawa Village, Hirosaki City, Aomori Prefecture, Japan, on November 18, 1878.
 He attended Kenritsu Itiu high school (currently Hirokou—a Hirosaki school).
 As a child, he was known as Hideyo.
 He practiced sumo as a teenager, but lacked the ideal build for the sport.
 In 1894, at seventeen years of age, his parents sent him to Tokyo to enroll in Waseda University.
 He joined the Kodokan Judo Institute the following year.